pinaki3majumder/deploy-static-html/README.md

 **Step 5 :** Open the `settings` of your repository and go to `Pages`.

 - From the `source` select `GitHub Actions`.
 (This will allow us to deploy our code using GitHub Actions which will create CI workflow.)

 **Step 6 :** Click on `Configure` button from Static HTML card/section.

 - This will generate a pre-build workflow for static HTML file.
 - The following image is the workflow YAML file that will automate the deployment process.

 - This files contains:

-        >> name: Name of your workflow
+    - `name`: Name of your workflow
-        >> on: Action from which you to automate your task
+    - `on`: Action from which you to automate your task
-        >> permission: Here we provide permissions to read, write our workflow files.
+    - `permission`: Here we provide permissions to read, write our workflow files.
-        >> jobs: This is where your mention all the task you want to automate.
+    - `jobs`: This is where your mention all the task you want to automate.

 **Step 7 :** From the above repo tabs go to `Actions` and check if your app is deployed on Github Pages or not.
 Open the deployment by clicking on the workflow name.